uvrey/fl-eurosat-ravaen/RaVAEn-master/docs/dataset.md

 The images can be filtered, normalised (see below for both) and queried through a window from a tiling strategy class with the `get_datum` method.

-Filters and normalisers are instatiated dynamically trhough the name of their class and the args they needed.
+Filters and normalisers are instatiated dynamically through the name of their class and the args they needed.

 #### Image filtering